 Not every time you’ll have brilliant ideas coming to you during the brainstorm — occasionally you’ll think of something you’d want to develop further later on, but where do you write it down?

 SideNotes is one of those apps that seem like a good-to-have at first but soon enough become completely indispensable.
 This lightweight utility is made up of sticky notes that stay on the side of your screen and can hold any information necessary, from images to tasks to code snippets to notes.
 So when you need to reply to someone on social media, jot down anything to remember for later, or even just properly copy-paste content from your documents into tweets, SideNotes is right there to help you.

 As you can see, creating a social media calendar template is essential and, luckily, not that difficult.
 You can start with nothing more than Google Sheets and upgrade your set up with your needs.
 Start by adding all your social media to IM+.
-Then plan your projects with Taskheat, control your deadlines through InstaCal, record your brainstorms in iMeetingX, switch to social planning in NotePlan, and keep your ideas close with SideNotes.
+Then plan your projects with Taskheat, record your brainstorms in iMeetingX, switch to social planning in NotePlan, and keep your ideas close with SideNotes.

 Best of all, IM+, Taskheat, iMeetingX, NotePlan, and SideNotes are available to you absolutely free for seven days through a trial of Setapp, a platform with more than 210 world’s best Mac apps for any task you can imagine.
 Explore everything that Setapp has to offer today and no cost and see how much easier your work can be.